 You have a conflict with your lesson this week, so you decide to use a Flex Week.
 No problem!
 There's no need to make up the lesson.
 I'll see you next week!

 And that's how easy it is.
-If you have a conflict, you have 3 built-in FREE cancellation opportunities.
+If you have a conflict, you have 3 built-in FREE lessons that you can cancel.
 And you never have to feel bad about missing because you didn't pay for them in the first place.

 BONUS: If you have perfect attendance and NEVER miss a lesson, I'll still teach you those 3 weeks (without charge).
 So you'll get 3 FREE LESSONS from me!